experianplc/EDQCommerceCloudCartridge/documentation/Experian Commerce Cloud Integration Manual.md

 * Timeout connection issues can be experience due to a slow internet connection.
 If you don’t get an answer in the default time; you can try making the request again.

 ##  7\.
 Failover and recovery
-* If the unicorn/pegasus libraries connection fails the store will continue with it's normal workflow; this issue may be caused due a non valid token or slow internet connection.
+* If the Experian data quality libraries connection fails the store will continue with it's normal workflow; this issue may be caused due a non valid token or slow internet connection.